5ucur/z5-powerlance-servers/README.md

 # z5-powerlance-servers
-Some JS servers I wrote for the Z5 Powerlance in the game Last Call BBS
+Some JS servers I wrote for the Sawayama Z5 Powerlance in the game Last Call BBS

 ## Clock
 Digital clock